Adaptive Mesh Refinement for arbitrary initial Triangulations: Theoretical Investigation of the novel Initialization

-\end{lemma} \begin{proof} The smallest number in $\mathbb N_0\setminus \left\{\frc(w)~\middle|~[v,w]\in\edges(\tria_0)\right\}$ is at most $\#\edges(\tria_0,v)$. \end{proof} \begin{remark}[Freudenthal's triangulation] There are meshes like Freudenthal's triangulation consisting of translations of Kuhn cubes that allow for optimal shape regularity and closure estimates.
+Finally, this results in $\CBDV=C/c\lesssim 4F(E+3C_{sh})^n/(C_{sh}Nc_{sh}^n)\lesssim N^n$. \end{proof} \begin{remark}[Freudenthal's triangulation] There are meshes like Freudenthal's triangulation consisting of translations of Kuhn cubes that allow for optimal shape regularity and closure estimates.
 However, the coloring needed to obtain the corresponding tagged simplices requires many colors, see Figure~\ref{fig:what-does-not-work}.

 \end{remark}